M-earnest/didactic-jupyterbook-workshop/general-information/contributions_collabs.md

 img commit_file

 To make the newly created content appear on the website, we have to add the new file to our `toc.yml`.
-Jump back into the (link) tutorial to see how to do this.
+Jump back into the [Creating OER tutorial](https://diler-digitell.github.io/didactic-jupyterbook-workshop/content/4_additional/quick_tutorial_ws.html) to recall how to do this.

-Once, you have commited the changes to the `toc.yml`, you can check the actions workflows and following the course website to view you rendered contibutions.
+Once you have committed the changes to the `toc.yml`, you can check the actions workflows and following, the course website to view your rendered contributions.

 So congratulations, you now know how to leverage the central hub of the global software development economy to manage your own projects!
-You can now effectiely declare that you are using the "gold standard" frameworks of the tech industry for collaborative coding and software project management.
+You can now effectively declare that you are using the "gold standard" frameworks of the tech industry for collaborative coding and software project management.

 1.4 A Safety Net: Working with Branches